finnigar/finnigar/README.md

       * If you would like to change the theme:
         * If you are not already there, click on the Settings tab.
         * Scroll down until you reach the GitHub Pages (if you are not already there from Step 3).
-        * Look for the heading that says "Theme chooser", and click "
+        * Look for the heading that says "Theme chooser", and click "Change theme" *